oroinc/documentation/user_guide/activities/tasks/manage_tasks.rst

     * |IcDelete| Delete

 .. image:: /user_guide/img/activities/TaskUserProfile.png
-   :alt: From the assignee's profile
+   :alt: Manage tasks from the assignee's profile page

 From the Page of a Related Record
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~